 How will this course be taught?

 The course will be taught by one or more tutors and will consist of approximately 20 hours of teaching per week.
 This will include lectures, presentations by students and essay writing, and one or more keynote plenaries to be given by Oxford academics.
 The students will also be encouraged to actively participate in class tutorial discussions.
-We are confident that, in addition to developing a deeper understanding of the subject, such interactive learning will enhance students’ language and communication skills, develop critical thinking and build confidence.
+We are confident that, in addition to developing a deeper understanding of the subject, such interactive learning will enhance the students’ language and communication skills, develop critical thinking and build confidence.

 Are excursions and activities included?